Retail Fraud Defense Attorneys

 We Can Help You…Here Is How

 Retail fraud is one of the most common criminal offenses charged in the State of Michigan.
 Retail fraud is more commonly referred to as shoplifting.
-The consequenses of a retail fraud conviction can include jail, prison, extensive probation, community service, therapy, drug and alcohol testing, fines and costs.
+The consequences of a retail fraud conviction can include jail, prison, extensive probation, community service, therapy, drug and alcohol testing, fines and costs.
 The defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have extensive experience defending retail fraud charges and our highest priority is to obtain a dismissal of all charges when possible.

-What is retail fraud?
+What is Retail Fraud?

 To prove a charge of retail fraud, the prosecution must prove several elements beyond a reasonable doubt.
 Aside from the value of the property, the elements of retail fraud are identical between first, second and third degree retail fraud.